|Quick Facts: Mathematicians|

 |Work Experience in a Related Occupation||None|

-Mathematicians use high-level mathematics and technology to develop new mathematical principles, understand relationships between existing principles, and solve real-world problems.
+Mathematicians use advanced mathematics to develop and understand mathematical principles, analyze data, and solve real-world problems.

-Mathematicians work in the federal government and in private science and engineering research.
-They work on teams with engineers, scientists, and other professionals.
+Mathematicians work in the federal government and in private science and engineering research companies.
+They may work on teams with engineers, scientists, and other professionals.

-A graduate degree in mathematics is the most common educational requirement for mathematicians.
-However, there are positions for those with only a bachelor’s degree.
+Mathematicians typically need a master’s degree in mathematics.
+However, there are some positions available for those with a bachelor's degree.

 Compare the job duties, education, job growth, and pay of mathematicians with similar occupations.